 Coastal Hazards Adaptation Strategy

-Council is receiving funding support through the QCoast2100 program, a partnership between the Queensland Government and the Local Government Association Queensland for the development and implementation of the strategy.
+Council received funding support through the QCoast2100 program, a partnership between the Queensland Government and the Local Government Association Queensland for research into the development and implementation of the strategy.

 Summary